hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 // defaults true
 "proxy_cache_enabled": true,

-// IBM's SRE api key
-// used as basic auth for ak apis
-// if null will be generated randomly
-// defaults null
-// (this is not intended for end users)
-"support_key": "ibpsupport",
-"support_password": null,

 // http rate limit for the webserver on general apis. xxx requests per minute
 // if exceeded a 429 code will be returned.
 // the limit for GET requests will be higher.
 16x this value.